AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-1/README.md

 ### 3. Initialize a New Pulumi Project

-Pulumi is an Infrastructure-as-Code (IaC) tool used to manage cloud infrastructure.
-In this tutorial, you'll use Pulumi to provision the AWS resources required for Kubernetes.
+`Pulumi` is an Infrastructure-as-Code (IaC) tool used to manage cloud infrastructure.
+In this tutorial, you'll use Pulumi python to provision the AWS resources required for Kubernetes.

-### Create a New Pulumi Project

 Run the following command to initialize a new Pulumi project: